ccutrer/balboa_worldwide_app/doc/protocol.md

 ```
 01 02 03 04 05 ... -2 -1
 MS ML MT MT MT ...
-CB ME
+CS ME
 ```

 * MS, ME: Message Start/End (always 0x7e "~")
 * MT: Message Type
 * ML: Message Length
-* CB: Check Byte (CRC-8 with 0x02 initial value, and 0x02 final XOR)
+* CS: Checksum (CRC-8 with 0x02 initial value, and 0x02 final XOR)

 ## Incoming Messages

 ### Ready
 Sent on RS-485 only, when commands can be sent.
 Because RS-485 is a shared bus, you can't just send messages whenever you want, or they'll clobber each other.
-This message indicates it's save to _immediately_ send a message onto the bus.
+This message indicates it's safe to _immediately_ send a message onto the bus.

 Message type 10 bf 06